7 DAY HS DIET KICKSTART

 It has now been shown that we need a lot less protein than previously thought and that eating a wide variety of plant-based sources of protein is suﬃcient for health and vitality.

-Plant foods are rich in antioxidants which are beneﬁcial compounds that can be found in plant foods and they may help improve insulin sensitivity and reduce inﬂammation.
+Plant foods are rich in antioxidants which are beneﬁcial compounds that can be found in plant foods and they may help improve blood sugar regulation and reduce inﬂammation.
 It may be necessary to supplement B12 into a plant-based diet, many plant milks and some cereals are fortiﬁed with B12 to ensure adequate amounts for a healthy heart and nervous system.

 Studies have shown that people on a plant based diet had notable reductions in their blood cholesterol and blood sugar levels and ﬁnd it easier to maintain a healthy weight which is good news for those with HS as elevated blood sugar can often be an issue.